wash-n-dash/wash-n-dash.github.io/index.md

 * Connect the user interface to the underlying data model
 * Create an administrator role in the system to override non-admin users' actions

-Milestone 2 consisted of 10 issues (assigned to at least 2 per developer), and progress was managed via the [Wash-N-Dash GitHub Project M2](https://github.com/wash-n-dash/wash-n-dash/projects/2).
+Milestone 2 consisted of 10 issues and progress was managed via the [Wash-N-Dash GitHub Project M2](https://github.com/wash-n-dash/wash-n-dash/projects/2).

 The following additional/edited pages were implemented during M2: